-The specific energy consumption in GWh being difficult to collect from non-EU investees, the Fund opted to report its exposure to high impact climate sectors rather than the energy consumption of its portfolio in these sectors.
+The specific energy consumption in GWh being difficult to collect from non-EU investee, the Investment Manager opted to report its exposure to high impact climate sectors rather than the energy consumption of its portfolio in these sectors.

 Most of the investees of the Fund operate in the financial sector and do not classify as part of a high impact climate sector.
 As such, the Fund does not have direct exposure to companies active in high impact climate sectors.